mmquaynor/Web-Scraping-Automation/README.md

 5. Set the Action to Start a program.
 Set the Program/Script to the path of your Python executable (python.exe).
 Add the path to scrape.py in the Add arguments field.

-6.Click OK to save the task.
+6. Click OK to save the task.